736 Afghans recorded for new registration in India from Aug 1 to Sep 11: UNHCR | Law-Order

 ''Additional 24/7 helplines were established to answer queries around the clock and direct engagement with Afghan communities scaled up.
 Over 130 calls are received per day, mainly enquiring about assistance and registration,'' it said.

+The UNHCR said it is appealing to partners, UN agencies, and the wider donor community to respond to the increased need for solutions and assistance to Afghans in India.

+The immediate needs include continued food assistance for 6,000 individuals, sanitary items for 3,000 women and girls, cash assistance for 500 most vulnerable people, and winterization support for 1,000 most vulnerable people, it added.

-The Taliban swept across Afghanistan this month, seizing control of almost all key towns and cities, including Kabul, against the backdrop of the withdrawal of US forces.
+The Taliban swept across Afghanistan this month, seizing control of almost all key towns and cities, including Kabul, against the backdrop of the withdrawal of US forces from the country.

 India also evacuated people on military transport aircraft of the IAF under the government's 'Operation Devi Shakti'.